sjl/.plan/README.markdown

   Bones as unit tests.
 I found one bug in Bones itself from them, and I expect they'll be good to have as test cases in the future.

+* Fought with Roswell a bit to get it to rebuild my lispindent script.
+The problem was that I has installed ECL under Roswell to test Bones with, and this had switched the default Lisp implementation for Roswell to ECL, which made it shit the bed when trying to `ros build`.
+The solution was to `ros use` SBCL again.

 ### 2016-07-17

 * Wrote a compiler macro in Bones to precompile static queries to WAM bytecode